quadule/knobby/readme.md

 ## Usage

 * Rotate and click the knob to select or play
-* Hold down and rotate the knob to switch menus and sort modes
+* Hold down and rotate the knob to switch menus
 * Hold down the knob for a few seconds for a random genre, country, or playlist from the last open menu
   - Keep holding the knob until the progress bar reaches the end to play automatically
   - Release the knob before the progress bar reaches the end to continue browsing